Get

 • Whole grains, such as cooked white rice and oatmeal

-Dogs suffering from diabetes should not be eating fruits or veggies, as they are rich in carbs.
-Consult with your vet about the appropriate treats for your pooch based on their health, age, and lifestyle.
+Dogs with diabetes should not be eating fruits or veggies, as these are rich in carbs.
+Consult with your vet about the appropriate treats for your pup based on their health, age, and lifestyle.

 In addition to high-fat foods like pecans, never feed your dog the following toxic food items: